College of Musical Arts: Student Handbook

 - Signature should be provided only immediately following the conclusion of the event at the site of the event.

 Freshman Year Ushering Service

-All freshmen must sign up to usher at one kobacker hall concert each semester.
+All freshmen must sign up to usher at one Kobacker Hall or Donnell Theatre concert each semester.
 The list of concerts will be posted at the start of each semester.
-Usher sign up is handled only on certain dates each semester (see syllabus.
-See Theresa Clickner in the Wolfe Center box office at the beginning of the semester during those times to sign up.
-Usher duties, instructions and guidelines are available online.
+Usher sign-up is handled only on certain dates each semester (see syllabus).
+Usher duties, instructions and guidelines are available here.

 Recital Policies and Procedures

 The policies and procedures are for scheduling in the Moore Musical Arts Center.

 Please note carefully—you are ultimately responsible for all aspects of your event.
 Nothing happens automatically.
 Be sure to plan ahead for your needs.
 See the Student Recital Checklist.

 Fall Semester Recitals: The scheduling for degree recitals will begin on the first day of classes.
 Non-degree recital sign-ups begin the second week of classes.
 Spring Semester Recitals: The scheduling for degree recitals will begin in mid-November.
 Students presenting degree recitals will be given a two-week priority in scheduling.
 Those presenting non-degree recitals may schedule beginning in week three after scheduling begins for spring semester.
 Summer Recitals: The scheduling for any student recital, degree or non-degree, will begin in late-April.